fengyaogong/deep_boltzmann/README.md

 It also implements a dropout back-propagation for some reasonable definition thereof using stochastic gradient descent.

 The whole thing, is, of course, just a prototype, with no guarantees of anything, but it seems to work.
-The design is based heavily on use of numpy.einsum.

 [1]: https://www.cs.toronto.edu/~hinton/absps/efficientDBM.pdf